-Not to be outdone, this behemoth of a St. Louis bar has a 40-foot LED screen, a retractable glass roof and, like its Texas cousin above, an exclamation point in its name.
-Fox Sports Midwest Live!, St. Louis
+This behemoth of a St. Louis bar has a 40-foot LED screen, a retractable glass roof and, like its Texas cousin above, an exclamation point in its name.
+Bally Sports Live!, St. Louis

 Located in the heart of Boston sports, right next to where the Celtics and Bruins play, you'll find Banners.
-Walk inside, and you'll find a 39.5-foot LED screen that is supposedly the largest on the east coast (sorry, Buffalo), plus 60 draft beers to keep you occupied during timeouts.
-Banners Kitchen and Tap, Boston
+Walk inside, and you'll find a 39.5-foot LED screen that is supposedly the largest on the east coast, plus 60 draft beers to keep you occupied during timeouts.
+Banners Kitchen & Tap, Boston

 Archie Manning is not just a former NFL quarterback turned father to former NFL quarterbacks.
 He's also the owner of an eponymous New Orleans bar inside Harrah's casino.
 Reserve the leather recliners, and you'll be comfortably watching hoops on a 30-foot screen.
 Manning's Sports Bar & Grill, New Orleans